Hamzabaloch08/Hamzabaloch08/README.md

 <h1 align="center">Hi 👋🏻, I'm Hamza Baloch</h1>

 <p align="justify">
   I'm a 16-year-old FRONT-END developer from Karachi, Pakistan.
-I recently completed a rigorous FRONT-END training program where I honed my skills in HTML, CSS, and JAVASCRIPT.
-Currently, I am delving deeper into JAVASCRIPT to expand my knowledge and capabilities.
-My ASPIRATION is to become a proficient FULL STACK DEVELOPER, adept in both FRONT-END and BACK-END technologies.
+I recently completed a rigorous FRONT-END training program where I honed my HTML, CSS, and JAVASCRIPT skills.
+I am delving deeper into JAVASCRIPT to expand my knowledge and capabilities.
+I aspire to become a proficient FULL STACK DEVELOPER, adept in FRONT-END and BACK-END technologies.
 I aim to create dynamic and seamless WEB APPLICATIONS that enrich user experiences.
 With dedication and continuous learning, I strive to excel in every aspect of FULL STACK DEVELOPMENT.
 </p>

 ---